logaretm/vee-validate/docs/guide/messages.md

 ## Overwriting Messages

-The Validator class and it's instances provide a `localize` method, which will merge the provided messages with the internal dictionary, overwriting any duplicates.
+The Validator class and its instances provide a `localize` method, which will merge the provided messages with the internal dictionary, overwriting any duplicates.

 ::: tip
   Any merges will have an effect on all validator instances as the messages dictionary is shared.